AUTISM SPECTRUM DISORDERSAN ALTERNATIVE AND COMPLEMENTARY MEDICINE RESOURCE GUIDE From the Alternative Medicine Foundation, Inc

 http://www.niehs.nih.gov/research/supported/centers/prevention/index.cfm

-Research focused on environmental factors that may be related to autism, impact of exposure to mercury and PCBs, and impact of reducing pollutants in the home and neighborhood at four centers: University of California at Davis, University of Illinois at Champaign/Urbana, and Children's Hospital of Cincinnati.
+Research focused on environmental factors that may be related to autism, impact of exposure to mercury, and impact of reducing pollutants in the home and neighborhood is underway: the University of California at Davis, University of Illinois at Champaign/Urbana, and Children's Hospital of Cincinnati.

 This list focuses on clinics and centers that use non-standard tests and treatment protocols.